fmExcense/compositeurdigital.github.io/en/config.md

  - `paper.disableBlankSheet = true` hides the blanksheet creation button
  - `paper.disablePostIt = true` hides the note creation button

+*Language:*
+- `culture = en` in a file `_meta.txt` at the universe root force the UI language for this universe. (supported languages : en, fr).
+Note that default used language is based on your Windows language.

 ## Configuration files
 Each parameter must be written using the following structure :